2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Golden Hand Bridge at Ba Na Hills in Da Nang, Vietnam

 A theme park mountain retreat, Ba Na Hills features enough activities for a full day of fun!
-Cable cars are used to transport guests to the mountaintop, where there is a replica French village, a multi-level arcade and the famous Golden Bridge (a bridge clinging to the mountainside by two giant hands).
-Get the details on how to plan your own visit in our Guide To Ba Na Hills – or Book Your Tour!
+Cable cars are used to transport guests to the mountaintop.
+There you’ll find a replica French village, a multi-level arcade and the famous Golden Bridge.
+Get all the details on how to plan your own visit in our Guide To Ba Na Hills – or Book This Tour!

 Roundabout Fountain in center of Dalat, Vietnam